morganstanley/binlog/README.md

 The format of the text log is configurable, independent of the logfile.
 `bread` can also efficiently sort the logs by time, taking advantage of its structured nature.
 For further information, please refer to the [Documentation][].
+_Asynchronous logging_ saves cycles on the hot path, but allows log events to remain in the internal buffers if the application crashes.
+Binlog solves this by providing a recovery tool, `brecovery`, that recovers stuck data from coredumps in a platform agnostic way.

 ## Features